-The Board of Directors has determined that the following of its members are independent, as that term is defined under the general independence standards in the listing standards of the New York Stock Exchange: A. A. Busch III, D. C. Farrell, C. Fernandez G., A. F. Golden, H. Green, R. B. Horton, W. R. Johnson, V. R. Loucks, Jr., J. B. Menzer, J. W. Prueher, R. L. Ridgway and R. L. Stephenson.
-Mr. Farrell will not be standing for re-election in accordance with the requirement in the Company's Bylaws that an individual may not stand for election or re-election as a Director after the age of 72.
+The Board of Directors has determined that the following of its members are independent, as that term is defined under the general independence standards in the listing standards of the New York Stock Exchange: C. A. H. Boersig, A. A. Busch III, C. Fernandez G., A. F. Golden, H. Green, R. B. Horton, W. R. Johnson, V. R. Loucks, Jr., J. B. Menzer, J. W. Prueher, R. L. Ridgway and R. L. Stephenson.
+D. C. Farrell retired from the Board of Directors at the 2009 annual meeting.
+During his term on the Board, Mr. Farrell was determined to be an independent Director.
 All Directors identified as independent in this proxy statement meet the categorical standards adopted by the Board to assist it in making determinations of Director independence.
-A copy of these standards is set forth under the caption "Emerson Director Independence Standards" in Appendix A attached to this proxy statement and is available on the Company's Web site at www.emerson.com, Investor Relations, Corporate Governance.
+A copy of these standards is set forth under the caption "Emerson Director Independence Standards" in Appendix A attached to this proxy statement and is available on the Company's website at www.Emerson.com, Investor Relations, Corporate Governance.